aws-samples/swift-ecs-workshop/README.md

 10. Search for “let url” and replace the first instance of existing URL with the URL for your service that you built in lab 1 and 2.

 11. Enable the application to allow communication via HTTP
 	a.
-In the left pane, verify that the Project Navigator is selected
+Click the top-level MySampleApp project.

 	b.
-Click the top-level MySampleApp project.
+In the center pane, click Info and scroll to App Transport Security Settings

 	c.
-In the center pane, click Info and scroll to App Transport Security Settings
+Click on App Transport Security Settings and click the + sign.

 	d.
-Click on App Transport Security Settings and click the + sign.

-	e.
 Select Allow Arbitrary Loads and change the Boolean value to YES

 Reference this screenshot for further detail:
 ![Allow HTTP Communication](/lab2/allow-arbitrary-loads.png)